CoolMarvel43/SHS-UFO-Edits/Sources/All-Traditional/README.md

 ## Glyph coverage

-From now on, only characters that are part of commonly used Traditional Chinese character lists (Big5, jf7000, etc.) will be worked on.
-Any out-of-scope characters that were already created before this policy is written will remain, but no new characters outside of any common Chinese character lists will be created.
+From October 2025, only characters that are part of commonly used Traditional Chinese character lists (Big5, jf7000, GB12345, etc.) will be worked on.
+Any out-of-scope characters that were already created before this policy is written will remain (and may be modified if necessary), but no new characters outside of any common Chinese/Japanese character lists will be created.

-Once that is done, less common characters (like covering all of Big5 and HKSCS) would be next.
+Once the common characters are done, less common characters (like covering all of Big5 and HKSCS) would be next, and perhaps Japanese and Korean character sets.

 Should there be a CSV file to define remaps for every Unicode character, any out-of-scope or rare characters would be straightaway remapped to JP/KR/CN/TW/HK forms without modification so as long as the closest form can be found.
 There is no guarantee that they will have the same glyph quality or have the ideal glyph shape as those of the common characters.